adri326/ife-exs/README.md

 # ife-ex

-(Unfathomly stupid) exercises in C.
+(Very simple) exercises in C.
 My coding style heavily deviates from the one we were suggested.
-This is due to theirs being heavily outdated, poorly sourced and sometimes plain stupid.
+This is due to theirs being outdated, poorly sourced/justified or going against my own standards.

 ## Installation